Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Introduction

-All our results rely on a generic method of computing deterministically low-degree subgraphs with some desired properties that depend on the specific problem.
-This approach has two key objectives: \begin{inparaenum}[(i)] \item providing a randomized sparsification procedure that uses only pairwise (or limited) independence, and thus based on a small seed (e.g., of $O(\log \Delta)$ bits), \item providing an efficient derandomization technique using the classical methods of conditional expectation applied in \cite{CPS17,GK18,PY18}. \end{inparaenum} Compared with previous work our challenge is twofold: \begin{inparaenum}[(i)] \item handling the situation where nodes do not know all their neighbors and \item beating the existing bounds known for the \congc and \MPC models by using a more tailored derandomization approach (e.g., reducing seed length). \end{inparaenum} We will next elaborate on the special features of our approach for each of the three problems studied.
+Our results rely on a generic method of computing deterministically low-degree subgraphs with some desired properties that depend on the specific problem.
+This approach has two key objectives: \begin{inparaenum}[(i)] \item providing a randomized sparsification procedure that uses only pairwise (or limited) independence, and thus based on a small seed (e.g., of $O(\log \Delta)$ bits), \item providing an efficient derandomization technique using the classical methods of conditional expectations. \end{inparaenum} Compared with previous work our challenge is twofold: \begin{inparaenum}[(i)] \item handling the situation where nodes do not know all their neighbors and \item beating the existing bounds known for \MPC (and also \congc) models by using a more tailored derandomization approach (e.g., reducing seed length). \end{inparaenum}

 The most obvious limitation in low-space \MPC is that a node's neighborhood cannot be collected onto a single machine.
 To circumvent this, we derandomize the sampling of a low-degree subgraph, so that neighborhoods (in fact, 2-hop neighborhoods) in the subgraph \emph{do} fit in the memory of a single machine.
 The challenge is to show that we can obtain low-degree subgraphs which preserve properties useful for the problem.
-Specifically, in our problem of maximal matching and MIS, we need to find subgraphs that contain matchings and independent sets which are adjacent to a constant fraction of edges in the original graph.
-For the problem of (deg+1)-list coloring, our graph sparsification split the graph into several vertex-disjoint low-degree subgraphs.
-To allow the parallel coloring of these subgraphs, we need to guarantee that the colors used by each of these subgraphs are \emph{disjoint} as well.
-For that purpose, we accompany the graph sparsification with a palette sparsification, as will be elaborated more in the following paragraphs.
+Specifically, we need to find subgraphs that contain matchings and independent sets which are adjacent to a constant fraction of edges in the original graph.

 It transpires that the constraint of having space per machine $\spac$ means that, in a single \emph{stage}, we can only derandomize the sub-sampling of nodes or edges with probability at least (roughly) $\spac^{-1}$.
 Otherwise, any fixed machine holds fewer than one sampled node or edge in expectation, so machines cannot tell which random seeds are good when performing the method of conditional expectations.
 If we wish to subsample with a lower probability, we must split the process into multiple stages using probabilities at least $\spac^{-1}$.
 Since we are assuming that $\spac = n^{\Theta(1)}$, though, only a constant number of such stages is required.
 So, we are able to ``deterministically sample,'' as long as we are able to maintain some invariant that guarantees that our sampled graph has some good property after every stage.